-So do trees really fall into a deathlike slumber over winter and wake up in spring?
+So do trees really fall into a deathlike slumber over winter?
 Apparently not.
 While the above ground portions of deciduous trees are very much dormant, what goes on underground is quite another matter.
-As long as the soil temperatures remain above 32 F (0 C), roots are active.
+As long as the soil temperatures remain above 0 Celsius, roots are active.

 2. My buddy is busy, too.

 Trees enjoy a symbiotic relationship with a class of fungus called mycorrhizae, which also stay active, searching out water and nutrients underground, even though the air temperatures may be very frigid.